baolongnguyenmac/multi_fx/README.md

 [v] What if the label distribution of data are not uniform? $\to$ I will try other metrics such as `recall, precision, F1` $\to$ Don't have to use other metrics since their distributions are quite uniform (see `./img/dist_task.png`)

-- Even that the labels are uniformly distributed, I think that we should still compute `F1, recall, precision` for comparing with other methods
+[-] Even that the labels are uniformly distributed, I think that we should still compute `F1, recall, precision` for comparing with other methods

 - What if data from `51-59` are easier than other?
-I think that there are 2 ways to check this hypothesis
+I think that there are 2 ways to check this hypothesis [-] Randomly choose dataset for training, validating, and testing (try with many random seed)
-    - Randomly choose dataset for training, validating, and testing (try with many random seed)
+        - I am running this task, pre-trained models are saved at `./pretrained/pretrained_macro_random`
     - Run pre-trained models on data from `51-59`, if they all go well, then data from `51-59` are easy [x] In bad case, I can swap `val-set` and `test-set`, so I can obtain accuracy on test set smaller than train and val set